rockdaboot/wget2/README.rst

 License
 -------

-Mget is licensed under GPLv3.
+|Mget is licensed under GPLv3+.
-Libmget is licensed under LGPLv3.
+|Libmget is licensed under LGPLv3+.

 Development Status
 ------------------

-Mget is still in alpha stage but is already useful.
+|Mget is still in alpha stage but is already useful.
-Many Wget options are already implemented, but some are still missing.
+|Many Wget options are already implemented, but some are still missing.

 The basic functionality is implemented, like: